Code-Institute-Submissions/API-second-project/README.md

 This site was tested across multiple devices multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.)

+(iii) Media Queries
-(iii) Additionally, certain elements such as the textbox above the search bar is turned off for phones, as soon as the breakpoint hits min-device-width: 320px.
+Additionally, certain elements such as the textbox above the search bar is turned off for phones, as soon as the breakpoint hits min-device-width: 320px.

 (v) Test Cases